Unusual Options Activity Insight: Ford Motor | Benzinga

 Unusual Options Activity Insight: Ford Motor

-Ford Motor (NYSE:F) shares experienced unusual options activity on Friday.
-The stock price moved down to $13.98 following the option alert.
+Shares of Ford Motor (NYSE:F) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $14.03.

 - Trade Type: CALL